-The Founding Director of the Survey Research Center is Prof. Alan B.
+The founding Director of the Survey Research Center is Prof. Alan B.

 Krueger.
 Prof. Krueger is the Bendheim Professor of Economics and

-Dr. Edward P. Freeland is the current
+Dr. Edward P. Freeland is the Associate

 Director of the Princeton Survey Research Center and a Lecturer at the Woodrow